 - If using, place your pizza stone in a cold oven and preheat oven to 500-550°F (as high as your oven will go; some go even higher).
 If using a baking sheet, just preheat the oven to 500°F. Using the back of a cast-iron skillet for small pizzas work well, too.
 Just preheat it in the oven as you would a pizza stone.

 - Divide the dough into 2 separate portions (each making a 10” pizza crust.
 Roll one portion of your dough on top of a sheet of plastic wrap.
 No need for plastic wrap on top.
 Roll the dough into the shape you desire.
-To lift it to the pizza stone onto the pan, roll it around a rolling pin by lifting the cellophane up carefully.
+To lift it to the pizza stone onto the pan, roll it around a rolling pin by lifting the cellophane up carefully, or use a pizza peel.
 Quickly transfer to hot pizza stone or pan, dusted with corn meal or flour.

 - Brush th e top and edges of your dough with extra virgin olive oil to prevent cracking and help aid browning.

 - Bake the crust in the oven for 10 minutes and remove from oven.

 - Top the crust with your favorite pizza toppings, (sauce, cheese, toppings, and a little more cheese, in that order), and return to oven until golden brown, about 10 minutes.